-WCTU is committed to providing a confidential services and all WCTU practitioners work to recognised standards of confidentiality from professional bodies.
+WCTU is committed to providing a confidential service and all WCTU practitioners work to recognised standards of confidentiality from professional bodies.

 Different areas of WCTU may share your personal data, in order to provide you with the best quality of service and support, with third parties where required by law, where it is necessary to administer the working relationship with you or where there is another legitimate interest in doing so.
 Third parties with whom WCTU may share your data include: